InternetHealthReport/gsoc/ihr-contributor-handbook.md

 ## 4.2. (no) Prerequisites

 Anyone can contribute.
-Of course it depends on your skills, but remember there is no small contribution.
+Of course, it depends on your skills, but remember there is no small contribution.
 A bug report, documentation improvement, a feature request are all valuable contributions.
 If you want to dive into the IHR code base, we are mostly using JavaScript (Vue.js) for the frontend and Python for the backend.

 ## 4.3 How to contribute?